 Carrying your deflated board around is one of the advantages of an iSUP.
-It’s much easier to carry a bag or backpack with a deflated board in it.
-Compared to carrying a hard board that is.
+It’s much easier to carry a bag or backpack with a deflated board in it than it is to carry a hard board.
 Also, when it’s time to go home, the iSUP easily fits in the trunk of your car.

 This is where the Sportsman stands out.
-Made from an up to 30% lighter Airtech Fusion Lite material, the Sportsman comes in at just 27 lbs.
+Made from a material up to 30% lighter Airtech Fusion Lite, the Sportsman comes in at just 27 lbs.

-So, if weight is an issue, this definitely a board to consider.
+So, if weight is an issue, this definitely is a board to consider.

 On the deck there are D-Rings with bungees on the front and aft of the deck.

 There are also 3 Scotty mounts.
 These mounts can receive accessory mounts for rod holders, fish finders, camera mounts and more.